 falseso if the view already exists, the procedure will fail.

 The procedure returns three rows with the status of each step.
 For example:

 |Step 1 of 3: Created remote table ‘<remote table name>’ successfully.|

 |Step 2 of 3: Inserted 2 rows into remote table ‘<remote table name>’.|

 |Step 3 of 3: Created base view ‘<base view name>’ successfully in the ‘<vdp database name>’ database.|

 If the target database is based on HDFS (Hadoop, Impala, Hive), you have to enable bulk data load on the data source before executing this procedure.

 This procedure only works for JDBC data sources.
-Apache Spark and Presto are not supported.

 This procedure fails if the base view already exists, regardless of the value of the input parameter